AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 Now, we want to find the maximum velocity for an inlet manifold which is dependent on the given flow distribution constraint, :math:`\Pi_{DiffuserFlow}`, and the head loss in the parallel paths, :math:`h_{L,ParallelPath}`.

-1. Determine the relationship between diffuser exit velocity and the head loss in the parallel paths.
+**1. Determine the relationship** between diffuser exit velocity and the head loss in the parallel paths.
-2. Determine an equation for maximum velocity for an inlet manifold in terms of diffuser exit velocity and the flow distribution constraint.**
+**2. Determine an equation** for maximum velocity for an inlet manifold in terms of diffuser exit velocity and the flow distribution constraint.

 Write a function for maximum velocity for an inlet manifold using the equations you just found.